Warren Buffett and Charlie Munger’s four-part investing checklist goes as follows… they buy shares in businesses:

 - Can be purchased for a reasonable price

-So far, readers of the free Investor Club email have stepped through 3 of the 4 requirements — but in reverse order.
+So far, readers of our free Investor Club email have stepped through 3 of the 4 requirements — but in reverse order.

 So what’s left from Buffett and Munger’s checklist?